humphrmc/CS-251-Assignment-1/CS-251-FAQ.md

-        development at both a conceptual level (e.g., an understanding of software patterns, object-oriented design, and frameworks) and a practical level (e.g., gain experience programming Android applications using Java and Eclipse).
-Students in both courses are also expected to be (1) familiar with Java and (2) capable of learning new material (such as Eclipse and the Git source code control tools) without significant hand-holding by the teachers and course staff.
+        development at both a conceptual level (e.g., an understanding of software patterns, object-oriented design, and frameworks) and a practical level (e.g., gain experience programming Android applications using Java, IntelliJ, and Android Studio).
+Students in both courses are also expected to be (1) familiar with Java and (2) capable of learning new material (such as IntelliJ, Android Studio, and the Git source code control tools) without significant hand-holding by the teachers and course staff.
 Some lecture material in CS 251 is based on the material in the Coursera MOOC (see <a href="https://www.youtube.com/playlist?list=PLZ9NgFYEMxp4tbiFYip6tDNIEBRUDyPQK">YouTube
         channel</a>).
 The quizzes, programming assignments, and degree